Snakes And Their Tongues: 10 Different Styles

 Tongue: very dark brown with a pink tip.

-This species preys on chameleons like Setaro’s dwarf chameleon.
+This species preys on chameleons, such as Setaro’s dwarf chameleon.
 Marbled tree snakes are harmless to humans, but they apparently don’t realise it.
 When cornered, they’ll flatten their neck, gape their mouth open dementedly, and strike viciously yet harmlessly at the aggressor.

-Marbled tree snakes inhabit Africa’s southeast, including South Africa, Zimbabwe and Mozambique.
+Marbled tree snakes inhabit Africa’s southeast, including South Africa, Zimbabwe, and Mozambique.
 Their favourite habitat of all is gallery forest on the edges of rivers or lakes.
-Lake Sibayi in Kwala Zulu-Natal is a confirmed base.
+Lake Sibayi in Kwala Zulu-Natal is one of their confirmed bases.

-Other family members: its northerly relative Weiler’s tree snake (Dipsadoboa weileri) has a blue tongue.
-This species lives further north, roaming Cameroon, DRC and Uganda.
+Close relatives: its northerly relative Weiler’s tree snake (Dipsadoboa weileri) has a blue tongue.
+This species lives further north, roarming the wilds of Cameroon, DRC and Uganda.

 Leave a Comment